 Related: R&D Red Flag Checklist

-If your claim is selected for enquiry, you can expect it to be subjected to a much higher level of scrutiny.
+If your claim is selected for enquiry, you can then expect it to be subjected to a much higher level of scrutiny.

 Related: An Insider’s Guide to R&D Tax Relief Enquiries